 General Introduction to Covering

-The major idea we are working with for the moment, I recall, is that ultimately every figure of oppression comes down to an imprisonment in a finite figure of existence, right there where an infinite perspective could have been upheld.
+The big idea we are working with for the moment, I remind you, is that ultimately every figure of oppression comes down to an imprisonment in a finite figure of existence, right where an infinite perspective could have been upheld.
 In other words, we are transforming the problem of emancipation, or the process of liberating human possibilities, by no longer treating it directly under the form of an explicit contradiction between loose or separated terms like the oppressors and the oppressed.
 In fact, we believe that what attracts oppression upon oneself, oppression in all its figures, is always the fear, doubt, risk, or possibility that something will emerge that would be radically in excess over the order whose guardians are the masters.
 If the order functions without supposing its opposite, then specific methods of oppression will not even have to be used.
 Order itself then constitutes the oppressive figure.
 What we will discuss is the specific, identifiable figure of oppression that is required once order–in its own functioning, in the only machine it constitutes–no longer appears sufficient (or so it fears) to contain in the finite closure of oppression the figure that it represents.

 Our intuitive point of departure is that oppression manifests itself whenever something that could extract itself from the order that contains it dares to appear.
 This is one possible meaning of the strong old revolutionary statement: “Where there is oppression, there is revolt.”
 Unfortunately, this is not quite true; it is not mechanically true.
 What is certain, on the contrary, is that where there is revolt, there is oppression.
 Where something surges up that appears to disturb the general order, that order will immediately and always put in place precise and specific figures.
 How is an antagonistic possibility is contained?